aws/karpenter-provider-aws/designs/odcr.md

       availabilityZone: String
       # Available Instance Count of the Capacity Reservation
       availableInstanceCount: Integer
-      # The date and time at which the Capacity Reservation expires.
+      # The time at which the Capacity Reservation expires.
 When a Capacity
       # Reservation expires, the reserved capacity is released and you can no longer
       # launch instances into it.
 The Capacity Reservation's state changes to expired
       # when it reaches its end date and time.
-      endDate: String | None
+      endTime: String | None
-      # Indicates the way in which the Capacity Reservation ends.
-A Capacity Reservation
-      # can have one of the following end types:
-      #   * unlimited - The Capacity Reservation remains active until you explicitly
-      #   cancel it.
-      #   * limited - The Capacity Reservation expires automatically at a specified
-      #   date and time.
-      endDateType: String
       # ID of the Capacity Reservation
       id: String
       # Indicates the type of instance launches that the Capacity Reservation accepts.
 The options include: